The worldwide support network for non-religious chaplains

 We believe that a Humanist Chaplain can increase the well being of individuals, but we would like to stress that a Humanist Chaplain - or any chaplain for that matter - are not health care professionals or professional counsellors.
 If you require counselling or help with mental health issues you should contact a health professional.

-He received his summa cum laude doctoral degree in Psychology at the Munich Ludwig-Maximilians-University, was awarded the prestigious Otto-Hahn Medal for his work, and has published numerous articles about his research in psychology and neuroscience.
+Dr. Stoet received his summa cum laude doctoral degree in Psychology at the Munich Ludwig-Maximilians-University, was awarded the prestigious Otto-Hahn Medal for his work, and has published numerous articles about his research in psychology and neuroscience.
+He previously served as a member of the Chaplaincy Working Group of the British Humanist Association.